vitalets/global-cache/README.md

 ## Installation

 ```
-npm i -D parallel-storage
+npm i -D @vitalets/global-cache
 ```

 ## Basic Usage (Playwright)

-1. Enable parallel storage in the Playwright config:
+1. Enable global cache in the Playwright config:

     ```ts
     import { defineConfig } from '@playwright/test';
-    import { storage } from 'parallel-storage';
+    import { globalCache } from '@vitalets/global-cache';

     export default defineConfig({
-      globalSetup: storage.setup,        // <-- setup storage
+      globalSetup: globalCache.setup,        // <-- setup globalCache
-      globalTeardown: storage.teardown,  // <-- teardown storage
+      globalTeardown: globalCache.teardown,  // <-- teardown globalCache
       // ...
     });
     ```

-2. Wrap heavy operations with `storage.get()` to compute value once:
+2. Wrap heavy operations with `globalCache.get()` to compute value once:
     ```ts
-    const value = await storage.get('some-key', async () => {
+    const value = await globalCache.get('some-key', async () => {
         const value = /* ...heavy operation */
         return value;
     });
     ```

-  * If `some-key` is not populated, the function will be called and its result will be stored.
+  * If `some-key` is not populated, the function will be called and its result will be cached.
   * If `some-key` is already populated, the cached value will be returned instantly.

   > **Important note**: the return value must be **serializable**: only plain JavaScript objects and primitive types can be used, e.g. string, boolean, number, or JSON.